riodelphino/preview.vifm/README.md

 ## TODO

+- [x] Check mtime between `preview` and `images/videos`, then re-generate preview.
+    - [x] Already tried, but canceled.
+Because it causes much slow down.
+The code is kept in `feat/compare-mtime` branch.
 - [ ] Supports gif images?
 - [ ] Supports other terminal apps
 - [ ] Supports other terminal graphics tools